artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

     return style_layers
 ```

 "similarity" is an optional argument in the `main()` function (default to "balanced") and accepts three options: "content", "balanced" and "style".
-As the name suggest, this value defines whether the generated image should be similar to either of input images or a balanced between the two.
+As the names suggest, this value defines whether the generated image should be similar to either of input images or a balanced between the two.

 Here is the general concept for choosing the weights.
 If it is desired to have a generated image that softly follows the style image, we should choose larger weights for deeper layers and smaller weights for the shallow layers.
 The reverse holds if we want the output image to strongly follow the style image (example above).
 The general intuition is that deeper layers capture higher-level concepts (i.e. the overall shape), and the features in the deeper layers are less localized in the image relative to each other.

-Combining the style costs for different layers are done with the following formula where the values for $\lambda^{[l]}$ are defined in `style_layers`.
+Combining the style costs for different layers are done with the following formula where the values for $\lambda^{[l]}$ for each layer ${l}$ are defined in `style_layers`.

 $$J_{style}(S,G) = \sum_{l} \lambda^{[l]} J^{[l]}_{style}(S,G)$$